Looking for a therapist? 5 steps and pro tips to follow

 I recently had to find my own therapist to help recover from a relatively severe concussion.
 It.
 Was.
 Hard.
 After over an hour of careful searching I faced a host of frustrating responses ranging from: no response at all, to an immediate “I can’t help you”, to sky high rates without accepting insurance or sliding scale options, to late or missed scheduled phone calls.
 It was a mess.

-Many private practice therapists run every part of their business solo – from marketing to social media to finances to sessions – with no front-of-house help or an ounce of training on how to do so.
+It may help to remember that many private practice therapists run every part of their business solo – from marketing to social media to finances to sessions – with no front-of-house help or an ounce of training on how to do so.
 When they themselves are confused or sick or their kids are fighting, there is no coworker to help pick up the slack and keep the ship running smoothly.
-Therefore, while I would never ignore unprofessional or poor service be prepared to experience a few glitches in the system.
+Therefore, while I would never ignore unprofessional or poor service, be prepared to experience a few glitches in the system.

 Step 4: What to say or ask during the consultation